-The O'Connell Lab hosts undergraduate summer internships through the Department of Biology and through the Bio-X interdisciplinary program.
-These programs give Stanford undergraduates the opportunity to intern in the O'Connell lab for 10 weeks working on an independent project.
-These programs also offers multiple social and educational opportunities.
-Applications to this program are due in January (Biology) or December (Bio-X).
+The Laboratory of Organismal Biology hosts undergraduate summer internships through the Department of Biology B-SURP program, the Bio-X interdisciplinary program, and the Wu Tsai NeURO fellowship program.
+These programs give Stanford undergraduates the opportunity to intern in the lab for 10 weeks working on an independent project.
+These programs also offer multiple social and educational opportunities.
+Applications to this program are due in December (Bio-X), January (Biology), and February (NeURO).

-We are particularly interested in working with undergraduate students from underrepresented groups in STEM fields, first generation college students, and students from local community colleges.
+We are particularly interested in working with undergraduate students from groups historically excluded from STEM fields, first generation college students, and community college students.

 Past Interns & Projects

 Marina Luccioni (Stanford University) - Chemical ecology of nightmare fish

 Ela Diffenbaugh (Stanford University) - Epigenetic imprints of nicotine during development

 Jordan McKinney (Stanford University) - Neural basis of aggression in tadpoles